conversationai/conversationai-moderator/docs/modeling.md

 * YouTube Video -> OSMod Article
 * YouTube Comment ->  OSMod Comment

 YouTube allows comments on the channel as well as the Video.
-To accommodate this, there is a special article that corresponds to the channel itself.
+To accommodate this, there is a special article that corresponds to the channel itself, labelled "Channel comments."

-Each object in this heirarchy is marked with the
+You can connect multiple YouTube accounts to a single OSMod instance.
+Each connection has an associated user of type "youtube" that stores the necessary authentication credentials.
+We set the ownerID field of each category/article/comment fetched from YouTube to point to the YouTube user that is responsible for this entity.